Call to order: 01352 757777

 Using New Medication for EMS

 There are two new drugs which are transforming the landscape of the treatment of equine metabolic syndrome in horses.
 These innovative drugs are looking like the best medication for EMS, especially in an emergency where insulin dysregulation makes insulin levels difficult to control and laminitis may strike.
-In this article, Dr Eleanor Kellon, VMD, discusses […]
+Veterinary note SGLT2 inhibitor medications such as canagliflozin […]

 Old horse teeth The 8 most important facts